 This Strawberry Shortcake Cake is so light and delicious and perfect for summertime!
 With fresh strawberries and a whipped cream frosting - not to mention the sweetened mascarpone filling, every bite of this from-scratch cake is heavenly!

 When my best friend Kathy shared this Strawberry Shortcake Cake with me a couple of years ago, I immediately knew I had to make it!
 I absolutely love strawberries! 🍓🍓🍓

 Strawberries with chocolate.
 Strawberries and cheesecake (as a pie!!).
 Even Strawberries in salad.
 Strawberries just about any way you can think of... sign me up!

 So when she told me about this cake ...
 I was dying to make it!
 And with it being summertime and strawberries are in season - now seemed like a perfect time to make it again!

 Now before you get started, I have to tell you some bad news.
-This cake is a lot of work.
+This Strawberry Shortcake Cake is a lot of work.
 A LOT.
 It actually seems like it takes about 147 hours of work and 17 bowls before you finally get to take a bite.

 Okay - so maybe not that long or quite that many bowls, but it does take hours to prepare and I'm not. even. kidding.